MicrosoftDocs/sdk-api/sdk-api-src/content/d3d12/nf-d3d12-id3d12sdkconfiguration-setsdkversion.md

 If the `D3D12.dll` installed with the OS is newer than the SDK version specified, then the OS version is used instead.

+You can retrieve the version of a particular `D3D12Core.dll` from the exported symbol [**D3D12SDKVersion**](nf-d3d12-d3d12sdkversion.md), which is a variable of type **UINT**, just like the variables exported from applications to enable use of the Agility SDK.

 ## -see-also